Comic Browser:

 (No title given)

-Uncanny Avengers #9 Synopsis by Rob Johnson
+Uncanny Avengers #9 synopsis by Rob Johnson

 Wolverine dreams of his son Daken lying dead by his own hand.
 Angel and young Genesis (Evan Sabahnur) are with him.
 He wakes to find himself in the Avengers team's sick bay under the care of Wonder Man.
 He's recovered from the nuking of Apocalypse's followers in Akkaba City last issue.
 Apparently Scarlet Witch protected them with a hex.
 Havok is hunting the Apocalypse Twins responsible.
 Logan contacts Beast at the X-Men's school and warns them to institute full security procedures, and especially keep Warren and Evan safe.